RNtaate/Canvas-Projects/README.md

 ## Project Description

-> A series of canvas projects I built in having fun while learning about `Canvas` in javascript.
+> A series of canvas projects I built for fun while learning about `Canvas` in javascript.

 ## Built With